-The grants were awarded through the Southern Plains Grasslands Program with individual contributions provided by Burger King, Sysco, Cargill, the USDA's Natural Resources Conservation Service and the U.S. Fish and Wildlife Service.
+The grants were awarded through the Southern Plains Grasslands Program with individual contributions provided by the USDA's Natural Resources Conservation Service and the U.S. Fish and Wildlife Service, Burger King, Cargill, Sysco with additional support from Walmart Foundation.